violeta-dev/readme/README.md

 ### Start application

-Once everything is configured this is the order to start the application:
+Once everything is configured this is the order to start the application and start thumbnail:

 ```
-\downloads\Wallaclone-Backend\npm start
+\downloads\Wallaclone-Backend\npm run dev
+node ./services/thumbnailServ.js

 ```